jintonic/geant4/examples/README.md

 [GEARS][] and [MinGLE][] are more end-user-friendly than any official geant4 examples.
 However, if you've already grown out of them and want to learn more, the best way to download a single one from official [![Geant4 examples](https://img.shields.io/badge/Geant4-examples-green?style=flat)](https://github.com/Geant4/geant4/tree/master/examples) is to follow this [StackOverflow][] post: <https://stackoverflow.com/a/70729494/1801749>.

+Some official Geant4 examples are outdated and cannot be compiled without modification.
+[DICOM] is one of them.
+The solution can be found in [this YouTube video](https://youtu.be/qjOnN6uroKA?si=0AytidShJMdu8mbj).

 ## For Developers

 [GEARS] and [MinGLE] are added as [Git][] [submodule]s the following way: